DUKE GEOLOGICAL LABORATORY

 Structural Implications of Walloomsac and Hartland Rocks Displayed by Borings in Southern Manhattan

-A joint paper presented by Charles Merguerian (speaker) and Cheryl Moss of Mueser-Rutledge Consulting Engineers focused on a new discovery of a continuous belt of Walloomsac graphitic schist and calc-silicate rocks in an area of Manhattan where aluminous rocks of the Hartland formation were expected.
-Always on the look-out for the unusual, Merguerian and coauthor Moss have spent countless afternoons examining drill core and construction excavations and have found the presence of unusual calcareous and graphitic rocks based on their investigations.
-This paper was presented at the 13th Annual Meeting of the Long Island Geologists and is available for download here.
+A joint paper presented by Charles Merguerian (speaker) and Cheryl Moss of Mueser-Rutledge Consulting Engineers focused on a new discovery of a continuous belt of Walloomsac graphitic schist and calc-silicate rocks in an area of Manhattan where aluminous rocks of the Hartland formation were anticipated.
+Always on the look-out for the unusual, Merguerian and coauthor Moss have spent countless afternoons examining drill core and construction excavations and have found the presence of unusual calcareous and graphitic rocks.
+This extended abstract was presented at the 13th Annual Meeting of the Long Island Geologists and is available (Merguerian and Moss 2006a) for download here.

 22 April 2006